Ouphix/synchro-psychotherapies/steps2.md

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/ExampleFrames/otherTroubles.png)

 In this frame, we can see that half of the motion history from the mother couldn't be recorded since it was outside the camera view.
-Moreover, there is an overlap of the date with the patient frame (top).
-We can notice too that this window frame.
+Moreover, there is an overlap of the date and the time with the patient frame (top).
+This was a big problem since the time was always changing and changed the pixels in this zone.

 ![](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/ExampleFrames/dateProblem.png)